Author: Amber Mamian | Last Updated: 1/19/24

 *Despite your best efforts you most likely will still want to keep mittens on those tiny fingers to prevent your baby from scratching their sweet little face.

 Every new parent obsesses over how warm or cold their newborn is.
-If you tend to be a keep-track-of-everything type mom, you may write it all down or even graph it.
+If you tend to be a keep-track-of-everything type of mom, you may write it all down or even graph it.
 A thermometer is a must!

 I don’t think there’s anything special about baby washcloths.
 Just buy your regular brand and make sure they are soft!